mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 Roles can be assigned at Company level from the Identities portal of the Company Overview section.

-The following table describes the capabilities that are granted when assigning a Role at Company level:
+The following table describes the capabilities that are granted when assigning a role at Company level:

 |              Capabilities                                                  | Permissions key                                        | Guest  | Reporter | Developer | Maintainer | Project Administrator | Company Owner |
 |----------------------------------------------------------------------------|--------------------------------------------------------|--------|----------|-----------|------------|-----------------------|---------------|